 However, there are also cases the variable itself should be a list.
 For example, when we say “A, B, C, … and D are teammates”, we want to have the (list A B C … D) as a single element since we want to add new relation to every pair of elements in the list.

-To distinguish the above two cases, the keyword :list is used in variable constraint to specify that the variable needs to be a list and should be treated as a list in the construction action.
+To distinguish the above two cases, the keyword :list is used in variable constraint to specify that the variable should be treated as a list in the construction action.

 (new-construction